decadecity/css-specificity-map/README.md

 #### `stylesheet` [required]
 Type: `String`

 This is the CSS to parse.
-If the CSS can't be parsed it will throw and error.
+If the CSS can't be parsed it will throw an error.

 #### `linear_scale`
 Type: `Boolean`